Tea Tree Cica Trouble Cleansing Foam

 โ Praised

-- Effectively controls oil and sebum
+- Genuinely controls oil and deep-cleanses congested pores

 โ Criticized